 Listen to this blog post

 So you’ve found and are now considering a few AV companies for your next event.
-You’ve had meetings or calls with them to discuss your needs and they have created quotes for you.
-Now you have to compare AV quotes and make your decision.
+You’ve had meetings or calls with them to discuss your needs.
+Then, they have created quotes for you.
+Now, you have to compare AV quotes and make your decision.
 Sounds stressful, right?
 It doesn’t need to be!

-Not only have we done thousands of quote walkthroughs with clients and helped them compared quotes, but we have also hired AV companies ourselves.
+Not only have we done thousands of quote walkthroughs with clients and helped them compare quotes, we have also hired AV companies ourselves.
 Our goal is to share these secrets for reading and comparing AV quotes and AV vendors with you.
 This is how to compare AV quotes.
-So let’s jump right in.
+Let’s jump right in!

-The first concept we want to discuss is when comparing quotes make sure you are comparing apple to apples.
-You’ll hear this a lot when comparing AV vendors (for example, AV company A vs AV company B).
-For example, AV company B might ask what exact equipment AV company A is providing so they provide an identical quote with the same equipment.
-Apples to apples is the idea that in order to provide a realistic pricing comparison between A & B, it’s important to know exactly how the other company has structured their quote.
-That does NOT mean the AV company B needs the pricing from A. When creating quotes, there are hundreds if not thousands of options for equipment, and while there are some common industry standards, there can be a huge amount of difference in the equipment chosen.
+When comparing quotes, make sure you are comparing apple to apples.
+What does this mean?
+An AV company B might ask what exact equipment AV company A is providing so they provide an identical quote with the same equipment.
+Apples to apples is the idea that in order to provide a realistic pricing comparison between A and B, it’s important to know exactly how the other company has structured their quote.
+That does NOT mean the AV company B needs the pricing from A. When creating quotes, there are hundreds of options for equipment.
+While there are some common industry standards, there can be huge differences in the equipment chosen.
 And while this type of a comparison might seem time-consuming, it actually saves time in the long run!

-For example, at Endless, we tend to pick higher-end equipment to provide the best possible experience at your venue At Endless, for a large area which needs sound, we’ll put a large concert line array on the quote (which is ideal in some scenarios) but not all companies have the capability to do this or have the equipment in their inventory so instead they place multiple speakers around an area to get the same effect.
-One can cost as much as two times as the other.
-By doing multiple speakers, it might not be the best option for your event, but it will seem cheaper and if you’re looking to save on the budget, we would recommend the multiple speaker options but it can create a false comparison between companies when comparing quotes.
+For example, at Endless, we tend to pick higher-end equipment to provide the best possible experience at your venue.
+For a large area which needs sound, we’ll put a large concert line array on the quote (which is ideal in some scenarios), but not all companies have the capability to do this or have the equipment in their inventory.
+Instead, they place multiple speakers around an area to get the same effect.
+Doing multiple speakers might not be the best option for your event, but it will seem cheaper.
+If you’re looking to save on the budget, we would recommend the multiple speaker options, but it can create a false comparison between companies when comparing quotes.

 Did you know that generic pharmaceutical drugs are just as effective as brand names?
 This is due to laws that require them to be as equally as effective.
 You can save a lot of money going with the generic choice over the brand, however, this does not apply to AV equipment, and brand DOES matter.
 Make sure you are aware of what the warning sign brands are, and what companies are known for providing excellent equipment.
 You will be able to tell the quality brands because when you search for them on Google, the top industry publications in AV will be discussing them and their use in the largest events.

-Have you ever gotten a quote that just says “2 wireless microphones?”.
+Have you ever gotten a quote that just says “2 wireless microphones”?
 Beware of this!
-Have you ever gone to a car dealership and said: “Give me a sedan with 4 doors!”
-Probably not!
-Don’t do the same with your AV equipment.
-Similar to the above points, if they don’t give you a brand or model at all, how will you be able to compare AV quotes apples to apples?
-Often companies do this because then they can put the cheaper gear on your event when really you were paying the price of the nicer equipment.
-Sometimes companies will be VERY vague with their equipment names and use something such as “4 intelligent lights” when this could be a scanner fixture (let’s say that cost $50 to rent) instead of a moving head fixture (which could cost $250 to $750 to rent).
-Having generic equipment descriptions does not allow you to compare apples to apples and also it does not give you an exact idea of what you are paying for.
+If they don’t give you a brand or a model, you won’t be able to compare AV quotes apples to apples?
+AV companies can use cheaper gear on your event when really you were paying the price for the nicer equipment.
+Sometimes, companies will be extremely vague with their equipment names and use something such as ‘4 intelligent lights’.
+This could be a scanner fixture ($50) instead of a moving head fixture ($250 to $750).
+Having generic equipment descriptions does not allow you to compare apples to apples.
+It also doesn’t give you an exact idea of what you are paying for.

-Note: Many AV companies will say this is done to simplify it for the client so it’s easier to read but here’s the thing, yes AV quotes are complicated and no one expects you to know what a JBL VRX932LAP line array speaker is, but you should always be able to ask what it is, and they should be able to then explain it to you in plain English (if it’s confusing when they explain, they are trying to confuse you- they should be able to explain it in layman’s terms).
+Note: Many AV companies will say this is done to simplify the quote for the client so it’s easier to read.
+But here’s the thing: yes, AV quotes are complicated and no one expects you to know what a JBL VRX932LAP line array speaker is, but you should always be able to ask what it is.
+They should be able to then explain it to you in plain English and not confuse you further.
+Everything can be explained in layperson’s terms!

 Not All Labor Is Created Equal

-When comparing your quotes, be sure to look at the staff they have designated for your event.
+When comparing your AV quotes, be sure to look at the staff they have designated for your event.
 Will someone be there during the event to run everything?
 Do you have a single point of contact such as an event manager or do all of the technicians report to you?
-Sometimes labor can add up to a large number quickly so don’t be afraid to ask why they chose that many technicians and stagehands.
-Sometimes less staff might mean the setup/teardown takes longer.
+Sometimes labor can add up to a large number quickly, so don’t be afraid to ask why they chose that many technicians and stagehands.
+Keep in mind that sometimes less staff might mean the setup/teardown will take longer.

 All The Small Things

-At Endless, we put EVERYTHING on our quotes down to our clamps, cables, and even bolts for the truss.
-Some people think this is really overkilling.
+At Endless, we put everything on our quotes, down to our clamps, cables, and even bolts for the truss.
 It seems contradictory to our mission to make things simple right?
-However, let me explain why it’s important to see everything on your AV quote, even the bolts, which are free, and you don’t even pay for.
-At Endless, our quoting system ties into our inventory so when we sell you something, it’s based on what is in our inventory and when we confirm an event, we’ll “pull” the equipment out of inventory so that way we don’t oversell but also because everything is barcoded in our system when you see 4 bolts on the quote, you’ll have 4 bolts at your event and that insures you can hold us accountable for what you paid for but also that nothing is forgotten.
+However, it’s important to see everything on your AV quote, even the bolts, which are free.
+At Endless, our quoting system ties into our inventory so when we sell you something, it’s based on what is in our inventory.
+When we confirm an event, we’ll “pull” the equipment out of the inventory.
+Everything is barcoded in our system.
+When you see four bolts on the quote, you’ll have four bolts at your event.
+That insures that you can hold us accountable for what you paid for, but also that nothing is forgotten.
 So don’t be afraid to ask how a company does their inventory, because forgotten equipment can be a serious problem if they don’t manage it properly.

-Another point to make is charging for small things versus not charging.
+Another point to make is charging for all the small things versus not charging.
 For example, some companies will charge you for cables while others will not.
-While these hardly affect the budget drastically, some people are can be caught off guard if they see this.
-Typically this will not affect your total budget very much as the cables cost you about 75 cents each (again pricing depends per company) but you can see how this might add up to $30 for your entire event.
+Typically, this will not affect your total budget very much as the cables cost $0.75 each, but you can see how this might add up to $30 for your entire event.

-In conclusion, these are just some helpful tips to peek behind the curtain to see how AV companies structure their quotes and how to compare AV quotes.
-We hope this was helpful and if you have any questions at all, please let us know.
-If you’re looking for a third party to evaluate your quotes, there are websites out there that will do the evaluation for you or feel free to contact an additional AV company such as Endless to be your arbitrator (great idea if the AV company is not located in the market you’re working in.
+If you’re looking for a third party to evaluate your quotes, there are websites out there that will do the evaluation for you or feel free to contact an additional AV company such as Endless to be your arbitrator – we’ll answer all your questions and leave no bolts behind.